The Greenhill Hotel Blairmore AB is Timeless

 So as the years passed, the drinks flowed, the miners partied, got hammered and fought and of course the whole time the hotel provided accommodations to visitors passing through.
 The main highway used to run right out front, but it’s long since been rerouted.

 Later, the room end of the business trailed off and by then were often rented out more as social housing.
 For longer term residences and sometimes for society’s cast offs.
 Single old guys for example.
-In more recent times the upper floors was a residence for the hotel owner/manager.
+For a time the upper most floor was a residence for the hotel owner/manager.

 New owners took over soon after this visit and both upper floors are now being renovated into apartments to be rented out.
 There’s a big housing shortage in the Pass and this will no doubt help.